Narluga: Species compatibility

 Despite being each other's closest living relative phylogenetically, narwhals and beluga whales diverged an estimated four million years ago; however, it is predicted that gene flow continued until 1.25–1.65 million years ago.
 Narwhals and beluga whales have overlapping ranges in the northern Atlantic and Pacific Oceans.
 As a result of climate change, Arctic cetaceans are at high risk for range contraction, which is likely to increase interspecific interaction between narwhals and belugas whales.
 Both species exhibit seasonal migrations, and they are most likely to overlap with one another in their summering grounds.

-Beluga whales and narwhals use high frequency vocalizations for echolocation; while beluga whales typically utilize higher frequency vocalizations than do narwhals, their vocalization ranges are overlapping.
+Beluga whales and narwhals use high frequency vocalizations for echolocation; while beluga whales typically utilize higher frequency vocalizations than narwhals do, their vocalization ranges are overlapping.
 Both species show evidence of context-dependent vocalizations.
 This indicates possible social compatibility between the two species.
 However, narwhals also show evidence of pod-specific vocalizations, potentially serving as a barrier to hybridization with beluga whales.
 The two parental species share a spring mating season, but their mating systems differ.
 Beluga whales are thought to be more monogamous, whereas narwhals operate under a more polygamous mating system, further differentiating the two socially.
 Current data on narwhals, beluga whales, and their hybrids is not sufficient to state definitively, but the prevailing thought is that the hybrid would likely not be reproductively viable.
 In spite of their potential for social incompatibility, the last recorded sighting of the two species comingling was in 2018, when a narwhal was captured via drone footage schooling with a pod of beluga whales.